 A Letter from the Secretaries General

-As the Secretaries General, it is with utmost privilege and delight that we welcome you to the 19th annual session of Model United Nations Development Program, an affiliate of The Hague International Model United Nations.
+As the Secretaries General, it is with utmost privilege and delight that we welcome you to the 20th annual session of Model United Nations Development Programme, an affiliate of The Hague International Model United Nations.

-MUNDP 2019 will be held from February 21st to 24th at Koç High School in Istanbul.
-Over the 19 years since its establishment in 2000, MUNDP has ranked among the best Model UN conferences in Turkey and Europe, hosting more than 800 participants from over 40 schools and 8 countries.
+This year, MUNDP will be held from the 20th to the 23rd of February at The Koç School, an establishment that has been hosting this event in Istanbul for two decades.
+Since its establishment in 2000, our conference has ranked among the best in Turkey and Europe, hosting over 800 participants from 40 schools and 8 countries in its last session.

-Acknowledging that these issues go hand in hand, UNDP has initiated a programme consisting of a set of 17 goals known as the Sustainable Development Goals (SDG’s) designed to tackle these issues as a whole.
-The idea behind these goals puts forward that governments must adopt the obligation to let go of their reductionist approach by which they divide issues into their component parts and tackle them separately.
-They should, instead, adopt a more holistic “systems approach” as ecosystems and industrial systems are tightly coupled.
-The global target of achieving sustainability cannot become a reality unless such obligation is acknowledged.
+Acknowledging that these issues go hand in hand, UNDP has initiated a programme consisting of a set of 17 goals known as the Sustainable Development Goals (SDGs) designed to tackle these issues as a whole and aimed to be achieved by the year 2030.
+The idea behind these goals proposes that governments adopt the initiative to let go of their reductionist approach by which they divide issues into their component parts and tackle them separately.
+They should, instead, adopt a more holistic “systems approach”, as ecosystems and industrial systems should be managed through an interlinked means.
+The global target of achieving sustainability cannot become a reality unless this obligation is acknowledged.

-With this vision, we have re-adjusted our agenda to encompass these 17 new goals and 169 focused targets in total, and ultimately aim to carry the conference to a new level along with ensuring a more effective and efficient solution process.
-While Development Committees focus on certain developmental issues of the region, United Nations Economic Commission for Africa (UNECA) carries the purpose of encouraging cooperation on politico-military, economic and social aspects between member states.
-The organization has made various efforts in the areas such as policing strategies and economic activities.
-One of the distinctive features of UNECA at MUNDP is that it is attended by the Prime Ministers/Presidents of the member state countries and that it follows an ad-hoc debate structure similar to that followed by the Security Council.
-UNECA is a notably prestigious committee with decisions that are crucial for the region’s social, economic and political development, and the Secretariat expects it to be among the most productive.
+With this vision, we have re-adjusted our agenda to encompass these goals and 169 focused targets in total, and ultimately aim to carry the conference to a new level along with ensuring a more effective and efficient solution process.
+While Development Committees focus on certain developmental issues of the region, the Arab League carries the purpose of encouraging cooperation on politico-military, economic and social aspects between member states.
+The Arab League has been established with the goal of promoting the independence, sovereignty, affairs and interests of its 22 Member States and has made various endeavours including strengthening ties between Member States and coordinating their interests to promote political unity.
+One of the distinctive features of the Arab League at MUNDP is that it is attended by the heads of states of each nation, and that it follows an ad-hoc debate structure similar to that followed by the Security Council.
+The Arab League is a notably prestigious committee with decisions that are crucial for the region’s development, and the Secretariat expects it to be among the most productive.

-We, as the Executive Committee, are delighted to see you all in February to partake in a memorable MUNDP experience.
-Lobby, debate, and make sure you can prove that the solutions for the problems at hand have been delayed for no reason after all!
+We as the Executive Committee are delighted to see you all in February to partake in what will hopefully be the most memorable MUNDP experience to date.
+While celebrating the 20th anniversary of MUNDP, be sure to lobby, debate, and prove that the solutions for the problems at hand have been delayed for no reason at all!